-- (1) Bypass is prohibited, and the Director may take enforcement action against a permittee for bypass, unless: - (A) Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage; - (B) There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
-This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventative maintenance; and - (C) The permittee submitted notices as required under paragraph (m)(3) of this section. - (2) The Director may approve an anticipated bypass, after considering its adverse effects, if the Director determines that it will meet the three conditions listed above in paragraph (m)(4)(i) of this section.

-14. Upset; at 40 CFR 122.41(n).
+- (iii)As of December 21, 2020 all notices submitted in compliance with this section must be submitted electronically by the permittee to the Director or initial recipient, as defined in 40 CFR 127.2(b), in compliance with this section and 40 CFR part 3(including, in all cases, subpart D to part 3), 40 CFR 122.22, and 40 CFR part 127.
+Part 127 is not intended to undo existing requirements for electronic reporting.
+Prior to this date, and independent of part 127, permittees may be required to report electronically if specified by a particular permit or if required to do so by state law. - 4.
+Prohibition of bypass. - a.
+Bypass is prohibited, and the Director may take enforcement action against a permittee for bypass, unless: - (A) Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage; - (B) There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
+This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventative maintenance; and - (C) The permittee submitted notices as required under paragraph (m)(3) of this section. - b.
+The Director may approve an anticipated bypass, after considering its adverse effects, if the Director determines that it will meet the three conditions listed above in paragraph (m)(4)(i) of this section. - xiv.
+Upset; at 40 CFR 122.41(n). - 1.

-a.
 Definition.
 "Upset" means an exceptional incident in which there is unintentional and temporary noncompliance with technology-based permit effluent limitations because of factors beyond the reasonable control of the permittee.
-An upset does

-- not include noncompliance to the extent cause by operational error, improperly designed treatment facilities, inadequate treatment facilities, lack of preventative maintenance, or careless or improper operation. - b.
+An upset does not include noncompliance to the extent cause by operational error, improperly designed treatment facilities, inadequate treatment facilities, lack of preventative maintenance, or careless or improper operation. - 2.
 Effect of an upset.
 An upset constitutes an affirmative defense to an action brought for noncompliance with such technology-based permit effluent limitations if the requirements of paragraph (n)(3) of this section are met.
-No determination made during administrative review of claims that noncompliance was caused by upset, and before an action for noncompliance, is final administrative action subject to judicial review. - c.
-Conditions necessary for a demonstration of upset.
-A permittee who wishes to establish the affirmative defense of upset shall demonstrate, through properly signed, contemporaneous operating logs, or other relevant evidence that: - (i) An upset occurred and that the permittee can identify the cause(s) of the upset; - (ii) The permitted facility was at the time being properly operated; and - (iii)The permittee submitted notice of the upset as required in paragraph (1)(6)(ii)(B) of this section (24-hour notice). - (iv)The permittee complied with any remedial measures required.. - d.
+No determination made during administrative review of claims that noncompliance was caused by upset, and before an action for noncompliance, is final administrative action subject to judicial review.

+- 3. Conditions necessary for a demonstration of upset.
+A permittee who wishes to establish the affirmative defense of upset shall demonstrate, through properly signed, contemporaneous operating logs, or other relevant evidence that: - (i) An upset occurred and that the permittee can identify the cause(s) of the upset; - (ii) The permitted facility was at the time being properly operated; and - (iii) The permittee submitted notice of the upset as required in paragraph (1)(6)(ii)(B) of this section (24-hour notice). - (iv) The permittee complied with any remedial measures required... - 4.
 Burden of proof.
-In any enforcement proceeding the permittee seeking to establish the occurrence of an upset has the burden of proof.

-15. Reopener Clause; at 40 CFR 122.44(c).
+In any enforcement proceeding the permittee seeking to establish the occurrence of an upset has the burden of proof. - xv.
+Reopener Clause; at 40 CFR 122.44(c).